Aims and scope

 - Methodological and applied research using preference elicitation exercises to report the estimation of value sets to inform health valuation; and

-- Study protocols, provided data collection and analysis have not yet begun.
+- Study protocols of planned or ongoing research studies, provided data collection is not complete and analyses have not yet begun.

 To encourage the submission of high-quality work, all manuscripts submitted to the journal should conform to the relevant reporting guidelines (e.g., PRISMA, PRISMA-P, MOOSE, STROBE, CONSORT).
 Systematic reviews/meta-analyses and randomized controlled trials will only be considered for publication if they are preceded by a registry listing (e.g., PROSPERO, clinicaltrials.gov) or a published study protocol.